RADIOACTIVITY.EU.COM

 Dr Camille DUCOIN

-Camille Ducoin is an associate professor at Université Lyon 1.
+Camille Ducoin is an associate professor at Lyon 1 University.
 Her research focuses on nuclear astrophysics.
-After beginning her career with the theoretical study of nuclear matter in compact stars (supernovae and neutron stars), she joined an experimental team at the Institut de Physique des 2 Infinis (IP2I) in Lyon, where she studies the nuclear reactions responsible for the formation of elements in stars.
+After beginning her career with the theoretical study of nuclear matter in compact stars (supernovae and neutron stars), she joined an experimental team at the Institute of Physics of the Two Infinities (IP2I) in Lyon, where she studies the nuclear reactions responsible for the formation of elements in stars.

-She also places great importance on sharing science with the general public and with schools.
+She also attaches great importance to sharing science with the general public and with schools.

 Emmanuel Jullien